LightFiLimited/lf-documentation/docs/sensors/01_install_planning.md

 plant room, an internet connection in the comms room and network created using individual PoE switches on each floor.
 In the second example, there is a
 BMS panel on each floor with a separate internet connection.

+## Next Steps

+After planning the install and cabling, it is probably easiest to perform [BASE sensor provisioning](02_base_install.md) before installing the sensors to their final location.